The UniSuper website covers superannuation plans, investment performance, pension products.

 Estimated contributions for cap purposes are = (A) + (B) + (C)

-There are 26 pays in relation to contributions paid to UniSuper for 2015/2016 financial year:
+Important note: the end of financial year processing timeline may vary with payroll requirements, resulting in either 26 or 27 pays in relation to superannuation contributions paid to UniSuper for 2018/2019 financial year:

-Employee are encouraged to seek independant financial advice and review their superannuation packaging arrangements on a regular basis and .
-The last pay relating to 2015/2016 financial year will close on Wednesday 2 June 2016.
+Employees are encouraged to seek independant financial advice and review their superannuation packaging arrangements on a regular basis.

 For your reference UniSuper has a "Financial Advice Service".
 Should you require advice on this matter you may wish to contact UniSuper Advice Service, their number is 1300 331 685.

 The University of Western Australia is required under the University Enterprise Agreement (refer to your relevant Agreement above) to make superannuation contributions for all staff to UniSuper.
-UniSuper is the industry super fund dedication to employees working in the higher eduction and research sector.
+UniSuper is the industry super fund dedicated to employees working in the higher education and research sector.

-New employees are required to make an application to join a superannuation plan with UniSuper from their first day of work.
+New employees are required to make an application to join a superannuation plan with UniSuper through e-recruitment or from their first day of work.
 Please refer to your contract of employment to find out which superannuation plan is available to you and which plan the University will contribute to.

 To obtain a copy of the Product Disclosure Statement and UniSuper application form, please visit UniSuper website.
 The form is located at the end of the product disclosure statement.
 The form needs to be submitted to HR Employee Benefits section by mail (internal mailbag M350).